ultravioletrs/cube-docs/docs/index.md

 sidebar_position: 1
 ---

-Cube AI is a framework for building GPT-based AI applications using confidential computing.
-It protects user data and the AI model by using a trusted execution environment (TEE).
-TEE is a secure area of a processor that ensures that code and data loaded inside it are protected with respect to confidentiality and integrity.
-Data confidentiality prevents unauthorized access of data from outside the TEE, while code integrity ensures that code inside the TEE remains unchanged and unaltered from unauthorized access.
+Cube AI is a secure framework for running and serving GPT-based applications using confidential computing.
+It deploys Large Language Models (LLMs) inside hardware-protected Trusted Execution Environments (TEEs) to ensure that both user data and model execution remain private and tamper-resistant.

+A TEE is a hardware-isolated environment that prevents external systems—including the host OS, hypervisor, and cloud operator—from accessing or modifying the data and code running inside it.
+Cube AI uses this technology to provide strong confidentiality and integrity guarantees for AI workloads.

 ## Key Features

-- **Secure Computing**: Cube AI uses secure enclaves to protect user data and AI models from unauthorized access.
-- **Trusted Execution Environment (TEE)**: Cube AI uses a trusted execution environment to ensure that AI models are executed securely and in a controlled environment.
-- **Scalability**: Cube AI can handle large amounts of data and AI models, making it suitable for applications that require high performance and scalability.
+- **Confidential LLM Inference**: All prompts, responses, and model weights are processed inside a hardware-protected enclave.
+- **Trusted Execution Environments (TEEs)**: Built-in support for AMD SEV-SNP and Intel TDX provides strong isolation and data protection.
+- **Scalability**: Designed to support small local deployments as well as large multi-tenant production environments.
-- **Multiple LLM Backend Support**: Supports both Ollama and vLLM for flexible model deployment and high-performance inference.
+- **Multiple LLM Backends**: Supports both Ollama and vLLM for flexible, high-performance model serving.
-- **OpenAI-Compatible API**: Provides familiar API endpoints for easy integration with existing applications.
+- **OpenAI-Compatible API**: Integrates easily with existing applications through familiar API endpoints.

 ## Supported LLM Backends

 ### vLLM Integration

-Cube AI now supports vLLM, a high-throughput and memory-efficient inference engine for Large Language Models. vLLM provides:
+Cube AI includes support for **vLLM**, a high-performance inference engine optimized for GPU workloads. vLLM offers:

-- **High Throughput**: Optimized for serving multiple concurrent requests with continuous batching
+- **High Throughput**: Efficient batching and parallel request handling
-- **Memory Efficiency**: Advanced memory management techniques for large models
+- **Memory Efficiency**: Advanced memory management for large models
-- **Fast Inference**: Optimized CUDA kernels and efficient attention mechanisms
+- **Fast GPU Inference**: Optimized CUDA execution
-- **Model Compatibility**: Supports popular architectures including LLaMA, Mistral, Qwen, and more
+- **Broad Model Support**: Works with LLaMA, Mistral, Qwen, and other major architectures

 ### Ollama Integration

-Cube AI also integrates with Ollama for local model deployment, providing:
+For local or lightweight deployments, Cube AI also integrates with **Ollama**, providing:

-- Easy model management and deployment
+- Simple model setup and management
-- Local inference capabilities
+- Local inference without external dependencies
-- Support for various open-source models
+- Support for a wide range of open-source models

 ## Why Cube AI?

-Traditional GPT-based AI applications often rely on public cloud services, which can be vulnerable to security breaches and unauthorized access.
-The tenant for example openai, and the hardware provider for example Azure, are not always transparent about their security practices and can be easily compromised.
-They can also access your prompts and model responses.
-Cube AI addresses these privacy concerns by using TEEs.
-Using TEEs, Cube AI ensures that user data and AI models are protected from unauthorized access outside the TEE.
-This helps to maintain user privacy and ensures that AI models are used in a controlled and secure manner.
+Public cloud LLM services require trusting the provider with both your data and your model execution environment.
+In many cases, users have limited visibility into how prompts, responses, and model weights are handled.

+Cube AI eliminates this trust dependency.

+By running models inside TEEs, Cube AI ensures that:

+- User data cannot be accessed by the host system or cloud operator
+- Model weights remain protected inside the enclave
+- Execution is verifiable and tamper-resistant

+This makes Cube AI suitable for privacy-sensitive domains such as finance, healthcare, government, and enterprise AI.

-## How does Cube AI work?
+## How Does Cube AI Work?

-Cube AI uses TEEs to protect user data and AI models from unauthorized access.
-TEE offers an execution space that provides a higher level of security for trusted applications running on the device.
-In Cube AI, the TEE ensures that AI models are executed securely and in a controlled environment.
+Cube AI processes each request inside a hardware-isolated secure enclave:

+1. A user sends a prompt to Cube AI
+2. The request enters the TEE
+3. The model executes privately inside the enclave
+4. Only the final response leaves the secure environment

+This architecture ensures confidentiality, integrity, and end-to-end protection of AI workloads.